Chemical Dependency Professionals of Washington State Bylaws

 There shall be an Annual Meeting of CDPWS at approximately the same time each year, the time to be set by the Executive Committee.
 There shall be at least sixty (60) days notice of Annual Meetings.

-Special meetings may be called by the Executive committee.
-A special meeting shall be called by the President when requested in writing by at least 10% of the members (but not less than 7 persons) of CDPWS.
-There shall be at least twenty (20) days notice of special meetings.
+Special meetings of the membership may be called by the Executive committee.
+A special meeting of the membership shall be called by the President when requested in writing by at least 10% of the members of CDPWS.
+There shall be at least twenty (20) days’ notice of special meetings.

 The Executive Committee shall meet at least quarterly, the time and place of meetings to be determined by the Committee or by the President.
-Special meetings may be called by the President, or whenever at least four (4) members of the Executive Committee request a meeting in writing.
+Special meetings may be called by the President, or whenever at least three (3) members of the Executive Committee request a meeting in writing.

 ARTICLE XI - DUES